aymenkadri/vetokit/README.md

 beoctopus
 =========
-Be Like Octopus, a solution to manage your depense
+Be Like Octopus, a solution to optimise your depenses